 \subsection{Visualization of Question Embedding}

-From the first figure, we find questions are not uniformly distributed in the embedding space, they form various clusters.
-So we made the second figure zoom in to the red rectangle region in the first figure.
-We find those closely located questions are actually similar, they are all asking about the closing price of some subject on different dates.
-It demonstrates that our model could find a good representation of questions, and is aware of the similarity between them.
+From Figure \ref{fig:ifp_emb}, we find that questions are not uniformly distributed in the embedding space; instead, they form various clusters.
+So we had the lower figure zoom in to the red rectangle region in the upper figure.
+We find those closely-located questions are similar; they are all asking about the closing price of precious metal on different dates.
+It demonstrates that our model learned a good representation of questions, and is aware of the similarity between questions.